-Your doctor may recommend thyroid removal if you have:
+Your doctor may recommend thyroid removal if you have any of the following:

 You may also have surgery if you have an overactive thyroid gland and do not want to have radioactive iodine treatment, or you cannot be treated with antithyroid medicines.

 Risks of anesthesia include:

 You may need to have tests that show exactly where the abnormal thyroid growth is located.
 This will help the surgeon find the growth during surgery.
 You may have a CT scan, ultrasound, or other imaging tests.

 Your doctor may also do a fine needle aspiration to find out if the growth is noncancerous or cancerous.
 Before surgery, your vocal cord function may be checked.